 - Interest rate.
 The annual percentage rate (APR) you get depends on multiple factors including your credit score, the amount you wish to borrow and your ability to repay.
-The lender you choose also makes a difference, so make sure you pay attention to this aspect.
+The lender you choose also makes a difference in the APR ranges, so make sure you pay attention to this number.

 - Loan amount and term.
 If you end up borrowing more than you need, you’ll be paying extra interest.
 This can be a problem if the minimum amount offered by a lender is more than the amount you need.
 The maximum amount offered can be a factor if you have an expensive treatment on your hands.
 Loan terms can also vary.
 While a shorter loan term results in higher payments, it can lead to interest savings.

 - Turnaround time.
 If you need money in a hurry, limit your search to lenders who provide quick turnaround times.
 While some lenders can give you access to required funds on the day you apply, others can take five to seven business days.

 - Purpose of loan.
 Some lenders place restrictions on how you use proceeds from the loan, only allowing the funds to be used for emergencies, diagnostics, surgical procedures and care of chronic pet diseases and conditions.
 With others, you can use the money for any pet-related expense such as annual check-ups, vaccinations, microchipping and pet food.